-rapport - friendly agreement and understanding between people, a cooperative relationship reflect - to think carefully about something, or to say something that you have been thinking about refrain - part of a song or poem that is repeated, especially at the end of each verse register - the words, style and grammar used by speaker and writers in different contexts or situations e.g. official documents are written in a bureaucratic register, legal documents are written in a legal register resolution - when a problem or difficult situation in a story, play or novel is solved rhetorical question - a question that is asked for emphasis or dramatic effect rather than to get an answer, e.g. Do you know how lucky you are?
+rapport - friendly agreement and understanding between people, a cooperative relationship reflect - to think carefully about something, or to say something that you have been thinking about refrain - part of a song or poem that is repeated, especially at the end of each verse register- the words, style and grammar used by speaker and writers in different contexts or situations, e.g. official documents are written in a bureaucratic register, legal documents are written in a legal register resolution - when a problem or difficult situation in a story, play or novel is solved rhetorical question - a question that is asked for emphasis or dramatic effect rather than to get an answer, e.g. 你难道不知道他要来吗?

-rhythm - a regular and repeated pattern of sounds e.g. of strongly and weakly stressed syllables rising action - in the early part of a play, novel, story or film one or more conflicts are developed.
+rhythm - a regular and repeated pattern of sounds, e.g. of strongly and weakly stressed syllables rising action - in the early part of a play, novel, story or film one or more conflicts are developed.
 Because of the increased sense of conflict the action is said to be 'rising' towards a climax.

-sarcasm - speaking or writing using expressions which clearly mean the opposite of what is felt in order to be unkind of offensive in an amusing way e.g. saying to someone who has arrived at a meeting very late, So good of you to come.
+sarcasm- speaking or writing using expressions which clearly mean the opposite of what is felt in order to be unkind of offensive in an amusing way, e.g. saying to someone who has arrived at a meeting very late, scan - to run one's eyes over a text in order to find specific information, e.g. you scan a telephone directory for a name and number, or a timetable for the time of a train or bus skim - to read a text very quickly to get an overview, e.g. skim the newspaper headlines for the main news stage direction - a written instruction to an actor to do something in a play stereotype - a fixed (and often biased) view about what a particular type of person (e.g. a woman, a foreigner, a particular race group) is like strategies - a planned series of actions for achieving something stroke - straight and curved lines constitutes a Chinese character,e.g. The character 大 has three strokes.

-scan - to run one's eyes over a text in order to find specific information e.g. you scan a telephone directory for a name and number, or a timetable for the time of a train or bus skim - to read a text very quickly to get an overview e.g. skim the newspaper headlines for the main news stage direction - a written instruction to an actor to do something in a play stereotype - a fixed (and often biased) view about what a particular type of person (e.g. a woman, a foreigner, a particular race group) is like strategies - a planned series of actions for achieving something symbol - something which stands for or represents something else e.g. a dove is a symbol of peace synonym - a word which has the same meaning or nearly the same meaning as another word in the same language e.g. big and large are synonyms in English synthesise, synthesis - to draw together and combine information or ideas from a variety of sources; a synthesis is a clear and succinct summary of these combined ideas tempo (e.g. speech tempo) - the speed at which spoken words are delivered e.g. in a speech or performance of a poem testimony - a formal statement saying that something is true, OR a fact or situation that proves very clearly that something exists or is true text type - text types are broad categories of texts defined by their purpose, structure and language features e.g. recount, procedure, information report, narrative, explanation, discussion tone - tone is the emotional message of a text.
-In a written text it is achieved through words (e.g. neutral words to create an objective tone).
-In a film it could be created through music or the setting.
+symbol- something which stands for or represents something else, e.g. a dove is a symbol of peace synonym - a word which has the same meaning or nearly the same meaning as another word in the same language, e.g.喜欢 and 喜爱 are synonyms in Chinese.

+synthesise, synthesis - to draw together and combine information or ideas from a variety of sources; a synthesis is a clear and succinct summary of these combined ideas tempo (e.g. speech tempo) - the speed at which spoken words are delivered, e.g. in a speech or performance of a poem testimony - a formal statement saying that something is true, OR a fact or situation that proves very clearly that something exists or is true text type - text types are broad categories of texts defined by their purpose, structure and language features, e.g. recount, procedure, information report, narrative, explanation, discussion tone - the pitch of a syllable.
+Chinese is a tone language, in which the way a sound goes up or down affects the meaning of the word.
+Chinese has four tones.